arcaldwell49/academic-kickstart-1/content/publication/ANOVA_simulation/index.md

 **Citeable as**:

 Lakens, D., & Caldwell, A. R. (2019).
-Simulation-Based Power-Analysis for Factorial ANOVA Designs. *PsyArXiv* https://doi.org/10.31234/osf.io/baxsf
+Simulation-Based Power-Analysis for Factorial ANOVA Designs. *Advances in Methods and Practices in Psychological Science* https://doi.org/10.31234/osf.io/baxsf